 - 4.2.1 You should always keep your account secure and confidential; your account details should not be accessible to anyone else.
-Please visit the Help Centre's 'Safe and secure computing' pages for up-to-date information about keeping your account secure.
-If you have an advocate who acts on your behalf, you must not disclose your account details to them; see section 1.9 in our Advocacy Policy.
-This policy is viewable by advocates and doesn't need an account. - 4.2.2 If you think the security of your Open University computing account has been compromised, for example if somebody else knows your password, you must notify the University Computing Helpdesk by completing the Helpdesk contact form or calling +44 (0)1908 653972 as soon as possible.
-You may be held responsible for fraudulent activity if someone else accesses your account because they have been given your sign on credentials and you haven't informed us.
+Please visit the Help Centre's being safe and secure online pages for up-to-date information about keeping your account secure.
+If you have an advocate who acts on your behalf, you must not disclose your account details to them; see section 1.9 in our Advocacy policy.
+This policy is viewable by advocates and doesn't need an account. - 4.2.2 If you think the security of your Open University computing account has been compromised, for example if somebody else knows your password, you must notify the Computing Helpdesk by calling+44 (0)1908 653972 as soon as possible.
+You may be held responsible for fraudulent activity if someone else accesses your account because they have been given your sign on credentials, and you haven't informed us.